mobnetic/compose-shared-element/README.md

 # Issues
 ### Blinking when going back to `UsersListScreen`
+Note: Unfortunatelly it's not that visible on the gif above - you can only see it when going back from Irene.

 When going from `UsersListScreen` to `UserDetailsScreen` everything works fine.
 The sequence is as follows:
 1. `startElement` from previous screen is gone
 2. `endElement` calls `onElementRegistered` and hides itself (by using `alpha = 0`)